-A place is a public outdoor place if it is a public outdoor place other than a fairground or funfair and:
+A place is 'a public outdoor place' if it is a public outdoor place other than a fairground or funfair and:

-- no payment is required by any member of the public to access that place, or - the place falls within one of the following categories - i. outdoor sportsgrounds or sports facilities - ii. botanical gardens - iii. gardens or grounds of a castle, stately home, historic house or other heritage site
+- no payment is required by any member of the public to access that place, or - the place falls within one of the following categories - i. botanical gardens - ii. gardens or grounds of a castle, stately home, historic house or other heritage site

-Exception 2 - Work, voluntary services, education and training
+Exception: Work, voluntary services, education and training